UCL/MPHY0026/doc/summerschool/registration_demo.rst

     actual TRE, actual FRE, expected TRE, expected FRE, expected FLE, number of fiducial markers

 You should be able to parse this data and investigate what if any correlations exist between the different data.
-For convenience SciKit-SurgeryFRED comes with a basic plotting tool, which you can use by pressing the "Plot Results" button, giving you something like :numref:`fred_plots`.
+For convenience SciKit-SurgeryFRED comes with a basic plotting tool, which you can use by pressing the "Plot Results" button, giving you something like the image below.

 .. _fred_plots:
 .. figure:: registration_demo/plots.png